hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.md

 | event      | String | custom event identifier.                                 | yes |
 | param      | Object | Detail information the event will pass to the listeners. | no |

-Since you can listen for store events using [bind](#bind) or [on](#on), this gives you the opportunity to send events of your own to the listeners.
+Since you can listen for store events using [on](#on), this gives you the opportunity to send events of your own to the listeners.
 This includes the standard events as mentionend in for instance [hoodie.store.on](/techdocs/api/client/hoodie.store.html#storeon) as well as your personal custom events.
 Imagine you want to trigger an event when a todo is done.
 This could look something similiar to this:

 ##### Example